-The Flushing and Cleaning Process
+The Flushing And Cleaning Process

-The reason a sediment buildup causes the heater to make a popping noise is because the water is boiling underneath the sediment but has nowhere to go.
+The reason a sediment buildup causes the heater to make a popping noise is that the water is boiling underneath the sediment but has nowhere to go.
 The water starts to percolate, much like coffee does in a coffee maker.
 Too much sediment can damage the heating elements of the water heater or can cause a dangerous leak.